Is ‘green’ aluminum the future?

 Efficient production process

 Doesn't remelting aluminum cost a lot of energy?
 "Making primary aluminum (newly mined aluminum) is not sustainable because of the high energy requirements.
-But manufacturing recycled aluminum takes only about 5 to 8% energy compared to manufacturing primary aluminum.
-This makes it even more interesting to use recycled aluminum for our casting process.”
+But manufacturing recycled aluminum takes only about 5 to 8% of the energy compared to manufacturing primary aluminum.
+This makes it even more interesting to use recycled aluminum for our casting process."

 A better climate

-These are some examples of small steps we have already taken to make our organization more sustainable, but of course it does not end here.
+These are some examples of small steps we have already taken to make our organization more sustainable, but of course, it does not end here.
 And that makes Vostermans a company I can be proud of."

 Share with others